La Sportiva Spectre 2.0 Review

-The Spectre is basically tied with the Scott Cosmos III for the lightest four-buckle boot in our test.
-For those shopping for this traditional form-factor, these two boots are better distinguished by fit and downhill performance than by weight.
-That being said, on our scale for boots of the same size, the Cosmos is a little lighter.
-This dethrones the Spectre in the somewhat pointless race to be the lightest four buckle AT ski boot on the market.
+The Spectre is among the lightest four-buckle boots in our test.
+For those shopping for this traditional form-factor, the regular four-buckle touring boots are better distinguished by fit and downhill performance than by weight.

 The lighter boots all achieve that weight with the elimination of buckles and thinning of the shell plastic.
-The heavier boots (and the lighter Cosmos III) in our test all ski better than the Spectre 2.0.
+The heavier boots (and some of the lighter boots) in our test all ski better than the Spectre 2.0.

 Comfort and Fit

 The La Sportiva, with a low-volume last and a thin liner, takes some careful fit adaptation.
 Only those with very low arches will find the Spectre suitable "out of the box".
 The 2.0 version of the Spectre leaves a little more room over the arch than the original, but it is still "flatter" there than any other boot in our test.

 The toe box is average in roominess, with more space than many top performers, but far less than the space in the other Italian boots we have assessed.
 All of our testers found the thin liner of the Spectre to be more similar to that of the ultralight boots than to the liners included with the other "mid-range" AT boots we tested.
 The thin liner is nice and light, with great range of motion in tour mode, but it leaves bony foot and ankle protrusions prone to pressure points.